-as .
+The disturbance signals shall be applied either to the RF front end input or in conjunction with its connecting waveguide as can be seen in Figure D.1.
+If the disturbance signal is applied through one or more coupling devices their frequency response shall not limit the specified measurement frequency range (2200 MHz- 3600 MHz).
+Each coupling device shall be characterized and the result of the selectivity measurement shall be adjusted accordingly.

 Measurement Points

 The receiver selectivity shall be at least verified in the range from 2 200 MHz to 3 600 MHz and shall include all image frequencies present in the receiver design.
-If the image frequencies do not fall within the mentioned frequency range, The discrete frequency steps shall be equal to or lower than 1 MHz.
+If the image frequencies do not fall within the mentioned frequency range, additional measurements shall be performed within the range [fimage-B-40/2, fimage+B-40/2].

+The discrete frequency steps shall be equal to or lower than 1 MHz.
+They shall not exceed half the bandwidth of the matched filter.

+Frequencies inside the B-40 receiver bandwidth need not to be tested because this is the receiving frequency range of the radar system.

 Measurement Procedure

-The measurement setup shall be as described in .
+The measurement setup shall be as described in figure D.1.